shareful/laravel-erp/README.md

 Laravel ERP Microservices
 =====

-This is micro service based ERP solution to be develop using Laravel.
+This is micro service based ERP solution to be developed using Laravel.
 Where each module can be deployed and run from different server.
 And User interfaces Web or Mobile App can communicate with them via API.
 User authentication service will be availavle only on **User Modue** and other modules will use this auth service to authenticate user.

 Features In Progress
 -------